minitage/minitage.github.io/source/projects/model_projects.rst

    - Django work out of the box after a checkout, so the buildout will be very simple.

-    - We just need a recipe that knows how to checkout We need too to patch it to generate a versionned egg.
+    - We just need a recipe that knows how to checkout
+    - And we will use recipes to generate scripts and interpreters with good python path
     - So read the generated buildout.cfg, it does all that stuff.

     The project will look like::